glmck13/AskPi/README.md

 So if I need a mobile phone, how is this any differnet from just using the vioce assitant that's already built into the phone?
 First of all, by hosting the processing engine locally, I can create a much more personal & customized experience.
 If I ask my assitant for sport scores, for example, it might play the scores for just my teams.
 Moreover, I can create customized vioce assistants for special events, like birthday parties, business meetings, etc.

-Enoungh background, let's talk about how to install and configure the solution.
+Enough background, let's talk about how to install and configure the solution.